hurwitzlab/phage_detection_benchmarks/src/simulate_metagenomes/README.md

 ## Genome Concatenation

-InSiicoSeq treats each record in a multi-FASTA file as a genome, and requires a profile file giving the abundance of head record/genome.
+InSiicoSeq treats each record in a multi-FASTA file as a genome, and requires a profile file giving the abundance of each genome.
 However, some genome files have multiple records (*e.g.* separated by chromosome).

 The two files are created using scripts located here.
-First, `bracken_profiler.py` parses bracken output and creates two files: one with the profile, ready for input to InSilicoSeq, and a file with information on the genomes that need to be retrieved, such as file name globs and the record ID that was written in the profile.
+First, `bracken_profiler.py` parses bracken output and creates two files: one with the profile, ready for input to InSilicoSeq, and a file with information on the genomes that need to be retrieved, such as file name globs and the accession numbers that were written in the profile.

-Next, `cat_genomes.py` reads the information file, retrieves all the genomes in the profile, removes the record headers for each genome (except the one that matches that in the profile), and writes them all to one large file, which is the other input to InSilicoSeq
+Next, `cat_genomes.py` reads the information file, retrieves all the genomes in the profile, removes the record headers for each genome, adds the accession number as the header, and writes them all to one large file, which is the other input to InSilicoSeq.

 ## Read Simulation

-Several abundance profiles can be created, and the specified genomes must have identifiers that match those in `cat_genomes.fasta`.
-The list of desired abundance profiles should be given in the `--configfile`, as well as other `iss generate` parameters.
-Multiple error models can be automatically executed by inclusion in the config["model"] field, which currently includes all pre-built error models.
+Read simulation is done by InSilicoSeq.
+The inputs are the genomes file created by `cat_genomes.py` and the abundance profile created by `bracken_profiler.py`.
+Multiple error models can be automatically executed by inclusion in the config["model"] field, which currently includes all pre-built error models (novaseq, hiseq, and miseq).

 ## Assembly